Cloud GPU Pricing

 These infrastructure improvements create opportunities for better GPU use and improved cost economics.
 The data center market trends show how power improvements, cooling advances, and networking progress are reducing costs.

-Looking ahead to late 2025 and early 2026, several trends are coming together to create a more mature and competitive GPU rental market.
+Looking back at late 2025 and early 2026, several trends are coming together to create a more mature and competitive GPU rental market.
 Prices are expected to stabilize with potential discounts from new GPU releases, while analysts predict relatively stable H100 prices with only minor adjustments despite ongoing enterprise demand.

 The GPU-as-a-service market analysis suggests that competition will increasingly focus on developer experience, reliability, and specialized features rather than price competition alone.

 This plays to Thunder Compute's strengths.
-We've built our service around developer experience from day one, with VS Code integration, one-click deployment, and persistent storage as standard features.
+We built a service around developer experience from day one, with VS Code integration, one-click deployment, and persistent storage as standard features.
 As the market matures, these differentiators become more important than pure price competition.

 The supply chain improvements and increased competition among hardware providers should continue to benefit end users through better availability and more predictable pricing.
 The wild price swings and availability constraints of 2023-2024 are giving way to a more stable market.